k2view-academy/K2View-Academy/articles/07_table_population/10_creating_a_project_function.md

 **Notes**
 *	The code generated in the above example acts as the basis for a function and should be further updated according to the function’s requirements.
-*	When writing Java code, you can use any Java methods and are not limited to Fabric methods.
+*	When writing Java code, other Java methods can be used in addition to Fabric methods.
 *	It is recommended to use binding parameters in SQL statements for prepared statements.

 Click to display the Fabric API list: http://[Fabric IP address]:3213/static/doc/user-api/index.html

-### How Do I Invoke a Project Function of Another Category?
+### How Do I Invoke a Project Function From Another Category?

-To invoke a project function belonging to another category in the same LU, do the following to add an import:
+To invoke a project function from another category in the same LU, do the following to add an import:
 1. Open the **function** using IntelliJ.
-2. Locate the mouse on the invoked function (marked in red), click **ALT+ENTER** and select the option for adding the required import.
+2. Position the mouse on the invoked function (marked in red), press **ALT+ENTER** and select the option for adding the required import.
 3. Save the function to add the import.

 To see the import, open the source file of the function's category.
 For example, when adding an invocation to the fnCheckSourceEnv() function which belongs to the DECISION category in the CRM Logical Unit, the following import is added: